learning-journey-planning-system/backend/README.md

 3. API code logic
 - try to use the crud base classes available already if can!
 - if not create new crud methods with meaningful names
+- when coding, if you find yourself writing almost the same code (eg. almost copy pasting), try to make new methods/ classes if need so that the code can be reused and we dont have too many lines of code
 4. API definition and Description
 - the function name will be the api definition
 - and the notes in the `''''''` is the api Description. good to add the SC or issue tag it is related to so FE can reference better and know which api we developed for them